strike-finance/staking-smart-contract/README.md

 ## How It Works

 1. Staking rewards are calculated and distributed to all stakers once per day at a predetermined time.
-2. Stakers must have their STRIKE stake locked for at least one full day before they start earning rewards.
+2. Stakers must have their stake assets locked for at least one full day before they start earning rewards.
 3. All rewards are paid out in ADA.
-4. Stakers can add or remove part of their staked STRIKE.
+4. Stakers can add or remove part of their staked asset.
 5. Stakers can unlock their rewards or withdraw all of their stake at any time.

 ## High-Level Overview